 Ambassador Richard Burt (USSYP 1965 – UT)

-Ambassador Richard Burt is a Managing Director at Kissinger McLarty Associates.
+Ambassador Richard Burt is a managing partner at McLarty Associates.
 Before joining Kissinger McLarty Associates in April 2007, Ambassador Burt was Chairman of Diligence LLC, a commercial information and security services firm based in Washington, D.C., London, and Miami.
 He was United States ambassador to the Federal Republic of Germany from 1985-1989 and was stationed in Germany while working for the State Department as assistant secretary.
 While at the State Department, Ambassador Burt was director of Politico-Military Affairs, assistant secretary for European and Canadian Affairs, and chief negotiator for the Strategic Arms Reduction Talks (START) with the former Soviet Union from 1989-1991.

 Thomas F. “Mack” McLarty, III (USSYP 1964 – AR)

 Thomas F. “Mack” McLarty, III (born June 14, 1946) is a prominent Arkansas business and political leader and former White House chief of staff for U.S. President Bill Clinton.
-He is the president of Kissinger McLarty Associates, as well as chief executive officer of the McLarty Companies.
+He is the chairman of McLarty Associates, as well as chief executive officer of the McLarty Companies.
 McLarty was born in Hope, Arkansas and graduated from the University of Arkansas in 1969.
 He has a distinguished record of business leadership and public service, including various roles advising three presidents: Jimmy Carter, George H.W.
 Bush and Bill Clinton.
 McLarty worked with President Carter as a member of the Democratic National Committee and was appointed to the National Petroleum Council and the Council on Environmental Quality.
 He served as White House chief of staff to President Bill Clinton from 1993 until 1994 and as Clinton’s special envoy for the Americas.
 He also served for five years on the National Economic Council.

 Karl Christian Rove (USSYP 1969 – UT)